gtiosclub/CanvasPlusPlayground/README.md

 2. Go to Text Editing > Editing
 3. Turn on "Automatically reformat when completing code", "Automatically trim trailing whitespaces", and "Including whitespace-only lines"

+### Development Team

+When you first open the project, you need to fill in your development team ID in `CanvasPlusPlayground/Config.xcconfig`.
+This ID can be found on App Store Connect under Users -> General -> Team ID.